herp-inc/snabbdom-jsx/README.md

 #### Note for TypeScript users

-Unlike built-in modules, we have no assumptions about what kind of values should be passed to custom modules.
+Unlike built-in modules, we have no assumptions on what kind of values should be passed to custom modules.
 You have to augment `jsx.CustomModules` interface so that it will typecheck.

 ```ts
 declare module '@herp-inc/snabbdom-jsx/jsx-runtime' {